The millennia-old idea of human unity sparked the movement to organize the species into a world federation.

 The ideas of human unity and global citizenship are found across ancient and modern philosophy.
 The Maha Upanishad includes the words “The world is one family” (date unknown).
 This verse from an ancient Sanskrit text is engraved in the entrance hall of the Parliament of India today.
-Around 500 BCE, the Chinese philosopher Confucious offered a guiding vision of “Great Unity” in which the world is shared fairly and harmoniously between all people.
+Around 500 BCE, the Chinese philosopher Confucius offered a guiding vision of “Great Unity” in which the world is shared fairly and harmoniously between all people.
 This same vision guides the Young World Federalists today.
 Similarly, around 350 BCE, when the Greek philosopher Diogenes was asked where he came from, he responded, “I am a citizen of the world.”
 The Western history of world federalism and cosmopolitanism is often traced back to this quote.

 The ancient ideas of human unity and global citizenship carried forward into the modern era, particularly in response to the development of nationalism and nation-states.
 In 1795, the German philosopher Immanuel Kant crafted “definitive articles for perpetual peace, including that: “The Law of Nations shall be founded on a Federation of Free States.”
 The English poet Alfred Tennyson wrote in 1837:

 Till the war-drum throbb'd no longer, and the battle-flags were furl'd

 In the Parliament of man, the Federation of the world.

 There the common sense of most shall hold a fretful realm in awe,

 And the kindly earth shall slumber, lapt in universal law.